Generation Kill (2008)

 Cast: |

-Generation Kill is an American seven-part television miniseries produced for HBO that aired from July 13 to August 24, 2008.
-It is based on Evan Wright’s 2004 book about his experience as an embedded reporter with the US Marine Corps’ 1st Reconnaissance Battalion during the 2003 invasion of Iraq, adapted for television by David Simon, Ed Burns, and Wright.
-The miniseries was directed by Susanna White and Simon Cellan Jones and produced by Andrea Calderwood.
-The ensemble cast includes Alexander Skarsgård as Sergeant Brad ‘Iceman’ Colbert, James Ransone as Corporal Josh Ray Person, and Lee Tergesen as Wright.
+An American seven-part television miniseries titled Generation Kill (2008), aired on HBO from July 13 to August 24, 2008.
+It is an adaptation of Evan Wright’s book about his time as an embedded reporter with the US Marine Corps’ 1st Reconnaissance Battalion during the 2003 invasion of Iraq, developed for television by David Simon, Ed Burns, and Wright.
+The production was helmed by director Susanna White and producer Andrea Calderwood.
+Familiar faces among the talented cast include Alexander Skarsgård as Sergeant Brad ‘Iceman’ Colbert, James Ransone as Corporal Josh Ray Person, and Lee Tergesen portraying Wright himself.
+HBO greenlit the project for a $56 million budget and it was shot over six months in South Africa, Mozambique, and Namibia, with a strong emphasis on maintaining authenticity throughout filming.
+Set during the initial phase of the Iraq War from late March to early April 2003.